Free & Same Day Ground Shipping | View Details

 Latex-based Waterproofing Paints

 Water-based paints that us a plastic resin made of acrylic or polyvinyl.
 No actual latex rubber is used in these products.
-Waterproofign paints can be applied to foundation walls with a brush or roller.
+Waterproofing paints can be applied to foundation walls with a brush or roller.

 Pros: Can be applied to interior or exterior surfaces.
 Water-based.
 Easy and safe application.
 Inexpensive and widely available in home improvement stores.